 Average Boston Apartment Rent Prices by T Stop

-BOSTON, MA: BostonPads.com, a comprehensive digital resource for Boston real estate, published an infographic showing the average per-bedroom rental price of Boston apartments in nearly every neighborhood in Boston.
+BOSTON, MA: BostonPads.com, a comprehensive digital resource for Boston real estate, published an infographic showing the average per-bedroom rent prices of Boston apartments in nearly every neighborhood in Boston.
 The infographic looks like an MBTA map with a dollar amount next to the name of each stop.
 The familiar visual allows readers to easily explore rent price trends in Boston.

 The graphic shows higher prices in the Downtown, Back Bay, and North End neighborhoods.
 Stops further along the T lines, like those in Quincy and Allston, indicate more affordable rentals.
 Higher average prices cluster around universities, hospitals, government buildings, and cultural institutions like museums.
-The data was collected from the BostonPads database, which contains over 133,600 listings as of December 2016.
-Prices were calculated from apartments ranging from studios to 5+ bedrooms.
+Our data source is the BostonPads database, which contains over 133,600 listings as of December 2016.
+We calculated rent prices from apartments ranging from studios to 5+ bedrooms.
 The data comes directly from actual rented properties, not listed apartment rental pricing.
-Prices at some Boston T stops were impacted by an above average number of studios and one-bedroom units which trend higher in per bedroom pricing than apartments with more bedrooms.
-Thus, the graphic is intended as an exploratory tool, not a reference for determining prices for individual units.
+Prices at some Boston T stops were impacted by an above average number of studios and one-bedroom units.
+These units trend higher in per bedroom pricing than apartments with more bedrooms.
+Thus, we present the graphic as an exploratory tool, not a reference for determining prices for individual units.

 About BostonPads.com: BostonPads.com is the premier resource on the web for every Boston real estate need.
 The website features an interactive database of apartments for rent, as well as properties for sale in Boston, and its surrounding areas.
 The real time apartment database, which is the largest of its kind, is easily searchable by numerous filters.
 It is powered by over 150 experienced, local Greater Boston real estate agents and refreshed daily by a dedicated staff.